Skip to content

 Models & Providers

-This page covers the parts of /agent-settings that decide whether the built-in agent can run and which model it uses.
+This page covers the part of /agent-settings where you decide whether the built-in steward can run and which models it can use.

-The Enable Agent toggle turns the built-in Web UI assistant on or off.
+The Enable AI agent toggle turns the built-in Web UI assistant on or off.

 bash